 - Modern and adaptive policy that is reflective of modern societal demands

-- Financing programs to allow for a shift away from top-down approaches to startups
+- Financing programs that allow for a shift away from top-down approaches to startups

 - Knowledge sharing to address the issue of a lack of practical experience which results in difficulties in the planning and implementation phase, something that can hinder the longevity or establishment of any Zfarming operation